 - Date: It is the date represented in the string format

 - Returns: This function returns the value of the date when it is used as a VBA function.
 It returns the date value when it is used as a worksheet function

 The VBA DateValue function is able to the interpretation of data represented in text format that is mentioned in a valid Excel format.
 It is not able to return the date value if the string included the text representation of weekday.

 The benefits of the VBA DateValue function are extracting date value from string and converting date with time to the only date.
 We can simply that when a date is given with time, this function only date value avoiding the time value.

 How to Use Excel VBA DATEVALUE?

-Command button needs to be placed in the Excel worksheet to add the lines of VBA program to it.
-To implement the lines of the program, the user requires to click on the command button in excel sheet.
+The command button needs to be placed in the Excel worksheet to add the lines of the VBA program to it.
+To implement the lines of the program, the user requires to click on the command button in the excel sheet.
 To have a valid output from the program, valid input is given through the argument.
-For example, the following code helps to the creation of a macro to run the DateValue function to extract the date value from the text in VBA.
+For example, the following code helps the creation of a macro to run the DateValue function to extract the date value from the text in VBA.

 Sub Datebutton () Dim myDate As Date myDate = DateValue (“ August 15, 1991”) MsgBox Date (myDate) End Sub

 This code results in the date as 15 from the given input.